nvandal/blog/content/posts/my-first-post.md

 categories : []
 ---

-Hello world!

 First blog using Hugo.
+I'll attempt to keep up with this mostly to provide internal documentation for my ongoing/past projects.